Book 1

 node membership list - memberID, heartbeat counter, last received

-If a server’s heartbeat counter has not increased for more than predefined periods, the member is considered as offline.
+If a server’s heartbeat counter has not increased for more than a predefined period, it is considered as offline.

 Sloppy Quorum w/ Hinted Handoff

-Instead of enforcing the quorum requirement of choosing from N nodes that store replica of a particular data, the system chooses the first W healthy nodes for writes and first R healthy nodes for reads on the hash ring.
+Instead of enforcing the quorum requirement of choosing from N nodes that store replica of a particular data (and not the total number of replica nodes in the system), the system chooses the first W healthy nodes for writes and first R healthy nodes for reads on the hash ring.
 Offline servers are ignored.

 When the down server goes up, changes will be pushed back to the replicas which are supposed to store that data to achieve data consistency - Hinted Handoff.